SESjo/SES/README.md

 # SES (Southern Elephant Seal)

-Tools to manipulate efficiently the data related to SES.
+This is a R package to manipulate efficiently the Southern Elephant Seal data.